ibm-cloud-docs/Cloudant/api/database.md

 Code | Description
 -----|------------
-201  | Database created successfully
+201  | Creation if the quorum is met.
-202  | The database was successfully created on some nodes, but the number of nodes is less than the write quorum.
+202  | Accepted if at least one node responds OK.
 403  | Invalid database name.
 412  | Database already exists.
+500  | No correct response from any node was returned.

 _Example response that is received after a database is created successfully:_